 Architects: Julien Boidot Architect

-From the architect.
+Text description provided by the architects.
 The campground is well situated in the heart of the Loire Valley between the river, a forest of large chestnut trees and a 15th century village.

 The initial program proposed the renovation of the existing facility; however, while defining the objectives of the project with the elected officials in the commune the need for a new building became evident.